BoatsandJoes/tri-twist/README.md

 Credits
 Joe
-Timo
+Timo (Sound blaster, loud boy)
-Crimefighter (playtesting, came up with idea of edge match clear) BunniesFromHell (balancing, no, the other kind of balancing) Thank you indie developers who encourage others to make games:
+Crimefighter (playtesting, came up with idea of edge match clear) Amy Rose Groncowski (Had numerous sick ideas) (credit for Japanese localization that doesn't exist, or as a kickstarter backer) (Good opinion haver (likes Daikatana)) (balancing, no, the other kind of balancing)
+Thank you indie developers who encourage others to make games:
 	Tim Ashley Jenkins
 	Dave Makes